Ningheim/SimpleFlightController/README.md

 - **Layers:** 2 (top/bottom copper)
 - **Design tool:** KiCad (Pcbnew 10.0.2)

-> This repo currently contains the manufacturing/fabrication outputs for the board (BOM, placement data, netlist, and gerbers).
-Schematic and KiCad source files aren't part of this bundle yet — see [What's in this repo](#whats-in-this-repo) below.

 ## Features

 - **MCU:** STM32F722RET6 (Arm Cortex-M7, LQFP-64) with native USB Full-Speed